Mount Macedon: Etymology

 The mountain was sighted by Hamilton Hume and William Hovell on their 1824 expedition to Port Phillip from New South Wales.
 They named it Mount Wentworth.
 It was renamed Mount Macedon by explorer Major Thomas Mitchell who ascended the mountain in 1836.
-He named it after Philip of Macedon in honour of the fact that he was able to view Port Philip from the summit.
+He named it after Philip of Macedon in honour of the fact that he was able to view Port Phillip from the summit.
 Several other geographic features along the path of his third Australia Felix expedition were named after figures of Ancient Macedonia including the nearby Campaspe River and Mount Alexander near Castlemaine (named after Alexander the Great).

 History

 At the base of Mount Macedon is an axe-grinding site, a large sandstone boulder with thirty-one grooves made by the sharpening of stone axes.
 This is an important cultural heritage site for the Wurundjeri tribe.

 Summit

 The highest peak of Mount Macedon is Camel's Hump, or Camels Hump, one of three mamelons in the area, the rocky outcrop of a once small steep-sided volcano, with an elevation estimated at 1011 m, and at times is covered in snow.
 Camel's Hump, together with Hanging Rock and Croziers Rocks are igneous trachyte rocks of the crag and are favoured by rock climbers.
 The mountain has become a popular venue for sport climbing and for families, due to its proximity to Melbourne.

 The view from the summit of Mount Macedon is spectacular, and takes in Melbourne city, the Dandenong Ranges and the You Yangs near Geelong.